I have been dating six years. That seems like a long time to me. Well, some back story:

 Navigating it all though… I have grown so much… but at the same time it seems like now it is all the more confusing.
 I want to learn from mistakes.
 That is easier said than done.

 So now I come to the latest one.
-We slept together almost immediately – physically there was just big time chemistry – and that was mistake because otherwise I thought we were going to be probably friends only.. maybe not a romantic match… but I didn’t really know that for sure… we were early.
+We slept together immediately, on the first date – physically there was just big time chemistry – and that was mistake, perhaps.
 In all my dating in the past, when things got physical, there was a desire on her part, and my part, to be exclusive.
+Either that or up front it was clear that it would not be exclusive.
 Yes, it takes a long time to truly get to know someone, so maybe from that standpoint exclusivity is not called for.
 But disease risks and all that oxytocin flowing.. the younger generations seem different… but for the women I have dated there has always been an expectation of exclusivity once physical.
-So you settle in and focus on getting to know that person only — until such time as one or the other decides you are not a match, then you move on — or hopefully some day, you find your match.
+So you settle in and focus on getting to know that person only — until such time as one or the other decides you are not a match, then you move on — or hopefully some day, you find your match, and you don’t have to move on.

 The latest one felt that was crazy – to be exclusive for what she defined as too soon – she felt getting physical or not was irrelevant.
 And I can kind of see her perspective, on the other hand, it is new idea to me, and doesn’t resonate with me.
 She saw my confusion and uncomfortableness with the idea of dating others when I was sleeping with her – she saw it as a desire to control her – and she was an independent modern woman so how could I dare – she felt it was none of my business – but my feelings were not coming from any desire to control at all.
 Control is icky, I want to be loved, how can you be truly loved by someone you control?